pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       is mutually exclusive with the --server
                                       option, since each defines a WBEM server.
                                       Default: None.
-      -s, --server URL                Use the WBEM server at the specified URL of
-                                      format: [SCHEME://]HOST[:PORT].
-SCHEME must
+      -s, --server URL                Use the WBEM server at the specified URL with format: [SCHEME://]HOST[:PORT].
+SCHEME
-                                      be "https" (default) or "http".
+                                      must be "https" (default) or "http".
 HOST is a short or long hostname or literal IPV4/v6 address.
 PORT defaults to 5989 for https and 5988 for http.
 This option is mutually exclusive with the --mock-server option.